Unusual wave-packet spreading and entanglement dynamics in non-Hermitian disordered many-body systems: Effects of finite size and non-equilibrium steady state

-Comparing panels (a), (e), (i), one can see that the area-law size dependence of $S_{\rm tot}$ stems from that of $S_{\rm num}$, while comparing panels (c), (g), (k), one can see that the volume-law behavior of Max $S_{\rm tot}$ results from an interplay of the number and configuration entropies.
+Comparing panels (i-a), (ii-a), (iii-a), one can see that the area-law size dependence of $S_{\rm tot}$ stems from that of $S_{\rm num}$, while comparing panels (i-c), (ii-c), (iii-c), one can see that the volume-law behavior of Max $S_{\rm tot}$ results from an interplay of the number and configuration entropies.
 The insensitivity of Max $S_{\rm tot}$ to the system size $L$ suggests that the non-monotonic evolution of the entanglement entropy specific to the non-Hermitian many-body system will also occur in cases of larger system size $L$.
-Note that the non-monotonic evolution is a consequence of the competition between (i) dephasing and (ii) convergence (or a gradual ``collapse'') of the superposition (\ref{Psi_sup}) into a single (non-equilibrium steady) state \cite{panda} $|\mu_0\rangle$ with a maximal Im $E_{\mu_0}$.
-In the absence of (ii), (i) leads to a slow but unbounded (in the MBL phase, typically logarithmic)\cite{Abanin_log} growth of the configuration entropy, while for (ii) to be operational the eigenenergy must have a finite imaginary part Im $E_\mu$.
-In the non-interacting case: $V=0$, the localization transition is believed to coincide with the real-complex transition,\cite{Hatano1,Hatano2,Hatano3} while in the interacting case: $V\neq 0$, whether the superposition (\ref{Psi_sup}) converges (collapses) to a non-equilibrium steady state on the MBL side is a more subtle issue.

 For further clarifying this point we have plotted, in panel (a) of Fig. (\ref{fig12}), the ratio